sai-sy/paymentWebApp/production_notes/production-notes.md

             - [ ] edit contract
             - [ ] remove user

+- [ ] Output backend
+    - [ ] Make each paystamp include an activity drop down
+    - [ ] Make the backend math use that dropdown

 - [ ] Try Catch in auth.signup
     - This try-except is made to work for unique alias'
         - Desc: If something else throws that error, it'll get stuck in an infinite loop.
 There needs to be a better solution for this